firedintern/kaito-ai-tracker/README.md

 **NFA - Not Financial Advice!**

 This tool is for educational and informational purposes only.
-Always DYOR (Do Your Own Research).
+Always DYOR.

 ---